2017 Toyota Corolla iM Review: Back in the Hatch Game. Sayonara Scion

 Toyota gets back in the hatchback game with the 2017 Corolla iM.
-But does this former Scion compare to the outgoing Corolla Matrix?
+But does this former Scion compare to the outgoing Matrix?

 It’s rare for a car maker as successful as Toyota to make marketing mistakes, but the recent discontinuation of its Scion brand proves that it does happen.
 Toyota introduced that nameplate in the U.S. in 2003, in an effort to appeal to younger people whom the company assumed wanted cooler cars than the ones available in its main line.